dct-lau17/CV/README.md

 ## Interests, Activities and Achievements
 - Interest and follower of Eric Ries Lean start up and product development
+- Strong Interest in the blockchain space and cryptocurrencies
 - I am a keen badminton player; I joined the University badminton club and took regular badminton training sessions to improve my skills.
 I have also achieved UKCC level 1 coaching certificate
 - I was in a team reaching the semi-final of the Loughborough University business plan competition with a Music Social Network Platform
 - I enjoying going to the gym to keep my fitness level up